Bob Iger

-Robert Alan Iger (/ˈaɪɡər/; born February 10, 1951) is an American media executive who is chief executive officer (CEO) of the Walt Disney Company.
+Robert Alan Iger (/ˈaɪɡər/; born February 10, 1951) is an American media executive who was the chief executive officer (CEO) of the Walt Disney Company twice, from 2005 to 2020 and from 2022 to 2026.
 He previously was the president of the American Broadcasting Company (ABC) between 1994 and 1995 and president and chief operating officer (COO) of Capital Cities/ABC, from 1995 until its acquisition by Disney in 1996.

 Iger was named president of Disney in 2000 and succeeded Michael Eisner as CEO in 2005, until his contract expired in 2020.
-He then was executive chairman until his formal retirement from the company on December 31, 2021.
+He was then executive chairman until his formal retirement from the company on December 31, 2021.
 At the request of Disney's board of directors, Iger returned to Disney as CEO on November 20, 2022, following the dismissal of his appointed successor, Bob Chapek.
 In July 2023, Disney renewed Iger's contract until 2026.
+He was succeeded as CEO of Disney by Josh D'Amaro on March 18, 2026.
+He is an advisor to Thrive Capital.

 Considered a highly effective and visionary media executive, Iger was able to broaden Disney's roster of intellectual properties, expanded its presence in international markets, and oversaw an increase of the company's market capitalization from $56 billion to $231 billion during his initial 15-year stewardship of the company.
 He led the major acquisitions of Pixar in 2006 for $7.4 billion, Marvel Entertainment in 2009 for $4 billion, Lucasfilm in 2012 for $4.06 billion, and the entertainment assets of 21st Century Fox in 2019 for $71.3 billion.

 Iger also expanded the company's theme park resorts presence in East Asia, with the introduction of Hong Kong Disneyland Resort and Shanghai Disney Resort in 2005 and 2016, respectively.
 He was a driving force behind the reinvigoration of Walt Disney Animation Studios, the branded-release strategy of its film studio's output, and the company's increased investment in its direct-to-consumer businesses, including Disney+ and Hulu.

+In 2026, Iger bought the Los Angeles Lakers of the National Basketball Association (NBA) for a record $12 billion, alongside businessman Joshua Kushner.

-Early life
+Early life and education

-Robert Alan Iger was born to an Austrian-Jewish family in New York City.
+Robert Alan Iger was born on February 10, 1951, in New York City, to an Austrian-Jewish family.
 He is the oldest son of Miriam "Mimi" (née Tunick) (1927–2013) and Arthur L. Iger (1926–2010).
 His father was a World War II Navy veteran who was the executive vice president and general manager of the Greenvale Marketing Corporation, and was also a professor of advertising and public relations.
 His mother worked at Boardman Junior High School in Oceanside, New York.
 Iger's paternal grandfather, Joe, was cartoonist Jerry Iger's brother.
 He was raised in Oceanside, where he attended the Fulton Avenue School and graduated from Oceanside High School in 1969.
 In 1973, he graduated magna cum laude from the School of Communications at Ithaca College with a Bachelor of Science degree in Television and Radio.